openradar/erad2018/README.md

-### Welcome to the ERAD 2018 short course on community radar software
+### ERAD 2018 Short Course on Community Radar Software
-This course will take place on July 1st 2018, right before the [ERAD 2018 conference](http://www.erad2018.nl/).
+The course will take place on July 1st 2018, right before the [ERAD 2018 conference](http://www.erad2018.nl/).
 We will introduce the participants to community software packages designed for radar data processing, including (but not limited to) [BALTRAD](http://git.baltrad.eu/), [Py-ART](http://arm-doe.github.io/pyart/), and [wradlib](https://wradlib.org).

 The common ground for most of those tools is Python, so we'll feature a quick intro to the Python programming language, and endow participants with the basics of how to contribute to community software.
 For the course, we will provide a [platform-independent virtual machine](http://openradar.github.com) that contains all the required software, data, and course materials.

 ### Registration
-Watch the [ERAD 2018 website](http://www.erad2018.nl/) for upcoming information on registration procedure and associated costs for luch and coffee breaks (to be expected in the order of 50-75 Euros).
+Watch the [ERAD 2018 website](http://www.erad2018.nl/) for upcoming info on registration and associated costs for luch and coffee breaks (to be expected in the order of 50-75 Euros).
 Beware that the maximum number of participants is limited to 30.

 ### Tentative list of tutors
 - Crisologo, Irene (University of Potsdam, Germany)